revbayes/revbayes.github.io/developer/README.md

 Distributions have a prefexed DN (dag node), and all moves have a previxed MV (move).
 RevBayes takes the name within & creates the DN automatically, so be aware of this.

-Example for syntax purposes: the Beta Binomial Distribution
+In the following steps, we'll implement the Beta Binomial Distribution as an example, for syntax purposes.

 **Steps**: